ramansandhu17/Watchflow---A-B-Testing-and-Funnel-Analytics/README.md

-# WatchFlow: A/B Testing & Funnel Optimization (SQL-Only Project)
+# WatchFlow: A/B Testing & Funnel Optimization

 ##  Overview
 This project simulates a video streaming app and analyzes user behavior across a typical engagement funnel using only SQL.
 It includes funnel construction, drop-off analysis, and A/B testing for a new vertical-scroll layout.